 Applicants should anticipate receiving an initial response thirty (30) days after submission of an Application.
 Applications that are, in the sole discretion of ADOH, substantially incomplete or that do not meet the underwriting requirements in this Plan will be returned and the Applicant will need to re-submit a new Application with the applicable fee.
+Applicants must comply with Section 5.1 regarding consistency and accuracy of submittals.

 The review of an Application for a Determination of Qualification under I.R.C. § 42(m)(1)(D) may be combined with any tax-exempt bond hearing pursuant to A.R.S.
 Section 35-726(E).